-There are tons of VPNs on the market, but they’re not all secure.
-In a 2020 report, ProPrivacy found that more than 40% of the top 250 free VPN apps in the Google Play Store failed to adequately protect users’ privacy.
-So it can pay off to pay for a VPN, instead of going with a free one.
+There are tons of VPNs on the market, but they’re not all equally secure.
+A number of free VPNs have been found to contain security flaws or vulnerabilities that could put your data at risk.
+In many cases, it's worth paying for a VPN rather than going with a free one.
 Plans tend to cost around $12 a month, with prices as low as $3 or $4 per month if you commit to a year or more.

 Which VPN is the best?

-There are two types of VPNs: those used by corporations and those used by consumers.
-Assuming you’re looking for a VPN for everyday, consumer use, there are apps for desktops and laptops, and the three major operating systems (Android, iOS and Windows).
+Assuming you’re looking for a VPN for everyday consumer use, there are apps for desktops and laptops as well as for the three major mobile operating systems (Android, iOS and Windows).

-If you’re going the recommended, reputable provider route, there are tons of options.
-NordVPN charges $3.71 per month for a two-year plan, or slightly more if you commit to a shorter term.
-Its reviews on ProPrivacy says it's the best for unlocking streaming services, and for Mac users.
+If you’re going the recommended, reputable provider route, there are many options for VPNs.
+NordVPN charges $3.29 per month for a standard two-year plan, or slightly more if you commit to a shorter term.
+NordVPN’s reviews on ProPrivacy say it's the best for unlocking streaming services and for Mac users.

-With ExpressVPN, you can choose between 160 locations across 94 countries.
-That wide choice in where you connect to helps make it one of the fasted VPN providers in the world.
+With ExpressVPN, you can choose between servers located in 94 countries.
+That wide choice of where you can connect to helps make it one of the fastest VPN providers in the world.
 The company also has lots of guides and customer service options that make it easy to use, according to ProPrivacy.

 CyberGhost VPN is another option.
 With one subscription you can cover up to seven devices, and you can test it out for 45 days with a money-back guarantee.
 ProPrivacy says this one is a "great value" VPN with reliable servers inside and outside the U.S.